 On the "write-in line", it is OK to use abbreviations such as "YFT" for yellowfin tuna or "school BFT" for school size bluefin tuna.
 It is extremely important that you probe to find the primary target to the species level.
-If either the $1^{st}$ or $2^{nd}$ target is BFT, it is important to probe for size class.

-If the angler states that he/she was targeting bluefin tuna, be sure to determine which size class they were targeting!
-If the person will not specify which size class of bluefin tuna they are targeting, code 4670.
+If either the 1st or 2nd target is BFT, it is important to probe for size class.
+If the respondent states that they were targeting bluefin tuna, be sure to determine which size class they were targeting!
+Probe for the size class by providing the options (young school, school, large school, small medium, large medium and giant).
+Interviewers should be familiar with the length ranges for the BFT size classes and discuss them with the respondent (see below).